JuliaLang/www.julialang.org/index.md

 benchmark times relative to C (smaller is better, C performance = 1.0).
 </p>
 <p class="note">
-C compiled by gcc 4.8.1, taking best timing from all optimization levels (-O0 through -O3).<br>
+C compiled by gcc 4.8.1, taking best timing from all optimization levels (-O0 through -O3).
-C, Fortran and Julia use [OpenBLAS](https://github.com/xianyi/OpenBLAS) v0.2.8.<br>
+C, Fortran and Julia use <a href="https://github.com/xianyi/OpenBLAS">OpenBLAS</a> v0.2.8.
 The Python implementations of <tt>rand_mat_stat</tt> and <tt>rand_mat_mul</tt> use NumPy (v1.6.1) functions; the rest are pure Python implementations.
 </p>
 </div>